Employment and unemployment

 Sample

-Labour Force Survey (LFS) was launched for the first time in November 19951.
-After that, LFS was organised twice a year – in May and in November.
+The first Latvian LFS was launched in November 1995.
+Thereafter, it was conducted twice a year – in May and November.

-A sample of dwellings was used for the LFS.
-In case of response, one household from each sampled dwelling and all corresponding household members aged 15 and over during reference period, took part in the survey.
+A sample of dwellings was used.
+Where a response was obtained, one household in each sampled dwelling participated in the survey, and all household members aged 15 and over during reference period were interviewed.

 Weighting

 From 1995 to 2000, design weights were adjusted using the response homogeneity group method.
-Each primary sampling unit was used as a response homogeneity group for households.
+Each primary sampling unit served as a response homogeneity group for households.

-Post-stratification method was used to obtain the final weights.
-In post-stratification method statistical data on permanent residents of Latvia at the beginning of the reference year in Riga, six cities and 26 administrative territory towns and rural areas in breakdown by age group and sex, were used as auxiliary information.
-Weight adjustment was performed at the personal level.
+Final weights were obtained through post-stratification, using data on the usual resident population at the beginning of the reference year as auxiliary information.
+Auxiliary information on Riga, six cities and 26 administrative territory towns and rural areas was broken down by sex and age group.
+Weight adjustment was performed at the individual level.

-In 2001 design weights were adjusted using the response homogeneity group method.
-Each primary sampling unit was used as a response homogeneity group for households.
-Breakdown by stratum and survey time were defined as response homogeneity groups.
+In 2001, design weights were again adjusted using the response homogeneity group method.
+Each primary sampling unit served as a response homogeneity group for households.
+In addition, strata and survey waves were defined as response homogeneity groups.

-In 2001 in order to obtain final weights, calibration (ranking-ratio) method was applied.
-Weight adjustment was carried out at the household level, dividing a household into three age groups (0–14, 15–74, 74+).
-For calibration purposes statistical data on the number of population living in private households were used as auxiliary information taking into account Population and Housing Census 2011 results at the beginning of the period in breakdown by:
+In 2001, final weights were obtained using weight calibration (ranking-ratio).
+Weight adjustment was carried out at the household level, with households classified into three age groups (0–14, 15–74, 74+).
+Calibration was based on auxiliary information about population living in private households, taking into account the results of Population and Housing Census 2011 at the beginning of the period.
+This information was broken down by:

 - 14 age groups;